clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/8-connect-geographically-dispersed-networks-expressroute-global-reach.md

 ## Multiple Choice

 What is ExpressRoute Global Reach primarily designed for?

-(x) Connect branch offices across the world.\{\{Correct.
-ExpressRoute Global Reach is designed to complement your service provider’s WAN implementation and connect your branch offices across the world.\}\}

-( ) Connect a data center to the public internet.\{\{Incorrect.
-ExpressRoute Global Reach was not primarily designed to connect a data center to public internet.\}\}
+( ) Connect a data center to the public internet.{{Incorrect.
+ExpressRoute Global Reach was not primarily designed to connect a data center to public internet.}}

-( ) Connect a local service provider to a data center.\{\{Incorrect.
-ExpressRoute Global Reach was not primarily designed to connect a local service provider to a data center.\}\}
+( ) Connect a local service provider to a data center.{{Incorrect.
+ExpressRoute Global Reach was not primarily designed to connect a local service provider to a data center.}}
+(x) Connect branch offices across the world.{{Correct.
+ExpressRoute Global Reach is designed to complement your service provider’s WAN implementation and connect your branch offices across the world.}}

 ## Multiple Choice

 How can a network engineer for a company with offices in London and Tokyo configure communications between the two offices?
+( ) Use a local service provider that has a presence in both London and Tokyo, and enable GlobalReach to connect to each local service provider location.{{Incorrect.
+You can use different local service providers in each location.}}
 (x) Use a local service provider in London and a different local service provider in Tokyo.
-GlobalReach connects the branches using ExpressRoute and the Microsoft global network.\{\{Correct.
-You can use a local service provider wherever your offices are, and GlobalReach will connect the branches using ExpressRoute and the Microsoft global network.\}\}
+GlobalReach connects the branches using ExpressRoute and the Microsoft global network.{{Correct.
+You can use a local service provider wherever your offices are, and GlobalReach will connect the branches using ExpressRoute and the Microsoft global network.}}

-( ) Use a local service provider that has a presence in both London and Tokyo, and enable GlobalReach to connect to each local service provider location.\{\{Incorrect.
-You can use different local service providers in each location.\}\}

-( ) Use GlobalReach to connect each location to a private VPN, and use local service providers for point-to-site access.\{\{Incorrect.
-Each location should connect to GlobalNet through a local service provider.\}\}
+( ) Use GlobalReach to connect each location to a private VPN, and use local service providers for point-to-site access.{{Incorrect.
+Each location should connect to GlobalNet through a local service provider.}}